SporkDAOOfficial/ETHDenver-2023/README.md

 Here is a list of all sponsors which will pay out using OpenQ.

-If you're bounty sponsor is not featured here, please wait for your sponsor to reach out to you directly with further instructions.
+If your bounty sponsor is not featured here, please wait for your sponsor to reach out to you directly with further instructions.

 - 0x Labs
 - Aragon